smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

 <img src="./images/first_processing_mobile_20.jpg">

 ## Import data and check positioning
 Next, tap on the “+” icon on the bottom left in the screen to import your data.
-There are several ways to import data and different types of data, but for this example, tap on “From Assets” and select star shape.
-Then the star shape you selected will appear in the graphic area.
+There are several ways to import data and different types of data, but for this example, tap on “From Assets” and select circle shape.
+Then the circle shape you selected will appear in the graphic area.
 <img src="./images/first_processing_mobile_7.jpg">
 <img src="./images/first_processing_mobile_8.jpg">
 <img src="./images/first_processing_mobile_9.jpg">